zhangxaochen/CuFusion/README.md

 # Dataset #
 We introduce a dataset called **[CU3D]**, for the validation of our algorithm.

 The dataset contains 3 noiseless synthetic sequences with both the ground-truth (GT) camera trajectories and GT mesh scene models, and 6 noisy real-world scanning sequences with ONLY the GT mesh models of the scanned objectives.

+The synthetic data are generated with camera intrinsic $K_s$ ([synDep525.param]), while the real-world data are with intrinsic $K_r$ ([myKinectV1.param]).

 **Note:** Different from the [**TUM RGB-D dataset**](https://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats#color_images_and_depth_maps), where the depth images are scaled by a factor of 5000, currently our depth values are stored in the PNG files in millimeters, namely, with a scale factor of 1000.
 We may remake the data to conform to the style of the TUM dataset later.